eslint/eslint/docs/src/user-guide/command-line-interface.md

 This option allows you to specify another directory from which to load rules files.
 This allows you to dynamically load new rules at run time.
 This is useful when you have custom rules that aren't suitable for being bundled with ESLint.

+* **Argument Type**: String.
+Path to directory.
 The rules in your custom rules directory must follow the same format as bundled rules to work properly.
-You can also specify multiple locations for custom rules by including multiple `--rulesdir` options.
+* **Multiple Arguments**: Yes.

 Note that, as with core rules and plugin rules, you still need to enable the rules in configuration or via the `--rule` CLI option in order to actually run those rules during linting.
 Specifying a rules directory with `--rulesdir` does not automatically enable the rules within that directory.